 Scottish National Portrait Gallery is also a great idea, even if it’s an obvious choice.
 It’s always a pleasure to explore the remarkable building and the history of Scotland and its people.

-The suggestively named Fore Play Crazy Golf is a pop-up crazy golf venue in our fair city.
-With nine Edinburgh-themed holes and enough cocktails for a small village, it’s an excellent reminder that you should never skip Fore Play.
-The nine-hole course takes inspiration from the city, starting with a replica of Greyfriars Bobby on the opening hole.
-After you’re done with clubbing, you can adjourn downstairs where you’ll find a wee bar and a beer garden with board games.
-Whether you’re after a gourmet burger or going all out with some delish cocktails, it’s a sure-fire success when it comes to first date ideas.
+The suggestively named Fayre Play is a pop-up funfair games experience for adults venue in our fair city.
+With a “nostalgia-packed adventure” of funfair games and enough cocktails for a small village, it’s an excellent reminder that you should never skip Fayre Play.
+After you’re done with playing around, you can adjourn downstairs where you’ll find a wee bar and a beer garden with board games.
+Whether you’re after a gourmet burger or going all out with some delish cocktails, it’s a sure-fire success when it comes to first-date ideas.

 7. Go to a boozy brunch at this central steakhouse

 A boozy brunch with lots meat?
 Count us in!
 Enjoy two hours of fun at Bar + Block Edinburgh on Princes Street, indulging in gourmet burgers, beverages and a good chat.
 Thankfully, you won’t get too buzzed to make a fool of yourself on the brunch, as it includes two drinks per person and two courses of your choice for £28.
 The general offer includes either prosecco or Pravha, yet those keen on cocktails can upgrade for an extra £10.